 Disciple Making and Judgement

-39 He spoke a parable to them.
+39 Jesus spoke a parable to them.
 “Can the blind guide the blind?
-Won’t they both fall into a pit?
+Will they not both fall into a pit?
 40 A disciple is not above his teacher, but everyone, when he is fully trained, will be like his teacher.

-41 Why do you see the speck of chaff that is in your brother’s eye, but don’t consider the beam that is in your own eye?
-42 Or how can you tell your brother, ‘Brother, let me remove the speck of chaff that is in your eye,’ when you yourself don’t see the beam that is in your own eye?
+41 Why do you see the speck that is in your brother’s eye, but do not consider the beam that is in your own eye?
+42 Or how can you tell your brother, ‘Brother, let me remove the speck that is in your eye,’ when you yourself do not see the beam that is in your own eye?
 You hypocrite!
-First remove the beam from your own eye, and then you can see clearly to remove the speck of chaff that is in your brother’s eye.
+First remove the beam from your own eye, and then you can see clearly to remove the speck that is in your brother’s eye.

 A Tree and its Fruit